-Training Travel - Personnel may request reimbursement, up to amounts allowed by the CHP Travel Unit, for lodging, per diem, and mileage when attendance is mandatory for departmental training.
+Training Travel - Personnel may request reimbursement, up to amounts allowed by the CHP Travel Unit, for lodging, per diem, and mileage when attendance is mandatory for departmental training (i.e human trafficking travel, and work zone safety travel.)
+Travel for Truckers against trafficking employees to provide training to CHP employees on human trafficking.

-CIEP, MCIEP, and Strike Force Travel - Personnel may request reimbursement for lodging, per diem, and mileage when working a strike force or presentations 50 miles out of their assigned area.
+CIEP, MCIEP, and Strike Force Travel - Personnel may request reimbursement for lodging, per diem, and mileage when working a strike force or presentations 50 miles out of their assigned area (i.e human trafficking travel, and work zone safety travel.)